i2p/i2p.www/i2p2www/spec/ntcp2.rst

 Additions to the Framework
 ==========================

-This proposal defines the following enhancements to Noise_XK_25519_ChaChaPoly_SHA256.
+NTCP2 defines the following enhancements to Noise_XK_25519_ChaChaPoly_SHA256.
 These generally follow the guidelines in [NOISE]_ section 13.

 1) Cleartext ephemeral keys are obfuscated with AES encryption using a known key and IV.
-This is quicker than elligator2.

 2) Random cleartext padding is added to messages 1 and 2.
    The cleartext padding is included in the handshake hash (MixHash) calculation.